benhoyt/benhoyt.github.com/writings/learning-elm.md

 * Me simply wrapping lines more: in the React codebase I often used very long lines for a `<Component>` with a bunch of props.
 In Elm, I tended to wrap this onto multiple lines for readability.
 * elm-format: I used [elm-format](https://github.com/avh4/elm-format) on all my source code.
 I like the go-fmt style promise of the tool, but it's particularly verbose and seems to love vertical space (more on this [below](#elm-format)).

-TODO: note that the trade-off is worth it
+But I think the trade-off is worth it!
+I was happy to let go of conciseness and gain reliability.

 ### Performance